SumayyaPanju/GravityGym/README.md

 ### Acknowledgements

 * Throughout the project, I had continuous support from:
-    * My tutor - Satish Boini
+    * My tutor - Satish Boini and Komal Karir
     * My mentor - Rory Patrick
     * Tutor support - which was available to us from code Institute
     * W3 Schools - Support from there was obtained for various values and ideas